• Skip to primary navigation

 Creamy Cucumber and Avocado Salad

-• A stack of four coconut butter cups on top of each other.
+• A tall stack of four chocolate coconut butter cups on a white ceramic stand showing the distinct layers of chocolate and creamy coconut filling.

 Chocolate Coconut Butter Cups – 3 Ingredients!